 This loop combines several area trails into a varied, pleasant run.
-Starting from the Centennial Trailhead at the mouth of Sunshine Canyon, find the start of the Red Rocks Trail
+Starting from the Centennial Trailhead at the mouth of Sunshine Canyon near the toilets, head south very briefly, up the road-width trail, to find the start of the Red Rocks Trail

 and follow the Sunshine Canyon Trail

 as it branches off to the west and crosses a small ravine.
-Follow the nicely bench cut, contouring Sunshine Canyon Trail
+Follow the nicely bench-cut trail, contouring Sunshine Canyon Trail

 The Sunshine Canyon Trail

-ends at a residential driveway, adjacent to the Sunshine Canyon Road.
-To access the next part of the loop, carefully cross the road and head briefly up-valley until you reach the first dirt residential road on the right (east) side of the road.
-Run only a few feet up this road and look for a faint footpath just after the culvert on the uphill side.
-This is the beginning of the Lion's Lair Alternate
+ends at a residential driveway, adjacent to Sunshine Canyon Road.
+To access the next part of the loop, follow the signage and carefully cross the road (there's a crosswalk).
+Turn left and head briefly up the road until you reach the first dirt residential road on the right (east) side of the road.
+From the intersection you can see stairs indicating the start of the Lion's Lair Trail

 Take a breather before descending the Mount Sanitas Trail

 .
 This is a steep, challenging descent down the spine and western edge of Mount Sanitas.
 Pass over rocky sections and numerous large step-downs.
-Expect a lot of hiker, runner, dog traffic on this section of trail.
+Expect a lot of hiker, runner, and dog traffic on this section of trail.
 There are several rest spots where you can pull off to enjoy views of town and also the snowy peaks to the west.
 There are a few rutted steep sections with difficult footing.
-Towards the bottom, you'll pass some short cliffs popular with bouldering rock climbers.
+Towards the bottom, you'll pass some short bouldering cliffs popular with rock climbers.
 After one last series of tall wooden log steps, you'll cross an irrigation ditch and emerge into a small meadow.
-Keep to your right, crossing a stream and passing through a covered picnic pavillion.
-Carefully cross the Sunshine Canyon Road and head uphill to arrive back at the Centennial Trailhead parking area.
+Keep to your right, crossing a stream and passing through a covered picnic pavilion.
+Signs will guide you.
+Carefully cross Sunshine Canyon Road and head uphill to arrive back at the Centennial Trailhead parking area.

 A suprisingly wonderful variety of wildflowers in the sunny spots- especially in the early spring months (April & May).